skillrepos/rag/labs.md

 streamlit run ui_rag.py
 ```

-11. After opeing up the website for the app, you can upload one of the PDF files and ask a question like you did before.
+11. After opeing up the website for the app, you can upload one of the PDF files and ask a question in the "Enter Prompt" field.
 The app will show evidence of *Running* in the upper right corner.
 Also, if you want, you can look back in the codespace's terminals and see the LLM being invoked.

 ![app running](./images/gaidd58.png?raw=true "App running")
 ![llm being accessed](./images/gaidd56.png?raw=true "LLM being accessed")